medAli-ai/Siamese-signature-verification-with-confidence/README.md

 ## Data preprocessing

-The functions in this package expect training data to be provided in a single .npz file, with the following components:
+The functions in this notebook expect training data to be provided in a single .npz file, with the following components:

 * ```x```: Signature images (numpy array of size N x 1 x H x W)
 * ```y```: The user that produced the signature (numpy array of size N )